 In our review last year, we used loss factors from Ausgrid's network area.
 This year we have estimated a weighted average loss factor across all three distribution network areas in NSW, accounting for both transmission and distribution line losses.
-In particular, an overall loss factor is calculated as MLF × DLF, where:
+In particular, an overall loss factor is calculated as $MLF \times DLF$, where:

-- MLF is transmission line losses between the Regional Reference Node (RRN) and each bulk supply connection point for 2015-16, weighted by actual energy consumption at each connection point, excluding industrial customers. - DLF are distribution loss factors for small customers (estimated by network businesses), weighted by customers' actual consumption.
+- MLF is transmission line losses between the Regional Reference Node (RRN) and each bulk supply connection point for 2015-16, weighted by actual energy consumption at each connection point, excluding industrial customers. - ▼ DLF is distribution loss factors for small customers (estimated by network businesses), weighted by customers' actual consumption.

 Table 3.5 sets out weighted average transmission and distribution loss factors and the overall loss factor applied to our calculation of the wholesale market value of PV exports.
-The overall loss factor is 1.0723.
+The overall loss factor is 1.0723 and is unchanged from our draft decision.
 This is slightly higher than our estimate last year of 1.0647.
 This is because this year we have accounted for losses in the Endeavour Energy and Essential Energy network areas as well as the Ausgrid network area.
 The estimated loss factor in the Essential Energy network area is higher than in other areas, but its contribution to the overall loss factor is small due to a smaller consumption volume.